HannahMidd/SVG-Logo-Maker/README.md

 To install necessary dependencies / get started, run the following command:

+First, run "npm install" to download dependencies

-To begin using the program, use the following command line: node index.js
+Then, to begin using the program, use the following command line: "node index.js"

 ## Usage